-- reviewing and approving corporate goals and objectives relevant to executive officer compensation and evaluating the performance of executive officers in light of those goals and objectives; - reviewing and approving executive officer compensation, including salary, bonus and incentive compensation, deferred compensation, perquisites, equity compensation, benefits provided upon retirement, severance or other termination of employment and any other forms of executive compensation; - reviewing and approving our chief executive officer's compensation based on its evaluation of our chief executive officer's performance; - overseeing and administering our incentive compensation plans and equity-based plans and recommending the adoption of new incentive compensation plans and equity based plans to our Board of Directors; - making recommendations to our Board of Directors with respect to director compensation; and - making recommendations to our Board of Directors with respect to management succession planning, including planning with respect to our chief executive officer.
+- reviewing and approving corporate goals and objectives relevant to executive officer compensation and evaluating the performance of executive officers in light of those goals and objectives; - reviewing and approving executive officer compensation, including salary, bonus and incentive compensation, deferred compensation, perquisites, equity compensation, benefits provided upon retirement, severance or other termination of employment and any other forms of executive compensation; - reviewing and approving our chief executive officer's compensation based on its evaluation of our chief executive officer's performance; - reviewing and making recommendations to our Board of Directors, or approving, any contracts or other transactions with our current or former executive officers, including consulting arrangements, employment contracts, severance or termination arrangements and loans to employees; - overseeing and administering our incentive compensation plans and equity-based plans and recommending the adoption of new incentive compensation plans and equity-based plans to our Board of Directors; - making recommendations to our Board of Directors with respect to director compensation; - making recommendations to our Board of Directors with respect to management succession planning, including planning with respect to our chief executive officer; and reviewing and discussing with management any compensation related material required to be included in our filings with the SEC and recommending to our Board of Directors whether such compensation related material should be included in such filings.

-The Compensation Committee is composed of three directors: Drs.
-Churchwell and Isacson and Ms. Schulman, who serves as Chair.
+The Compensation Committee is currently composed of three directors: Drs.
+Isacson, De Souza and Churchwell, who serves as Chair.
 All members of the Company's Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing standards), and each of whom qualifies as a "non-employee director" (within the meaning of Rule 16b-3 of the Exchange Act) and an "outside director" (within the meaning of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code")).
-The Compensation Committee met four times during fiscal year 2019.
+The Compensation Committee met six times during fiscal year 2020.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at www.cyclerion.com.